open kitchen layout after thoughtful remodeling

 • More drawers than cabinets

-• Simple cabinet faces, clean, easy, does not need/like intricate faces
+• Simple cabinet faces that are clean, easy, and without intricate faces

 • Tall pantry cabinet